ShalomSTEM/TaribelangProject/README.md

  - [Onenote (Private)](http://example.com)
 ## How to run
 This project relies simply on the installation of **Python 3.8+** and **Pygame**.
-> Note- these steps could change if we use PyInstaller
+> Note - these steps could change if we use PyInstaller
 ### Steps:
  - Install **Python 3.8+**
  - Install **Pygame** (_Recommended Method of Installation- pip install_)